beehive-lab/TornadoVM/docs/source/cuda-backend.rst

 Prerequisites
 ----------------------------------------------

-In order to run the PTX backend of TornadoVM, you will need a CUDA compatible device (NVIDIA GPUs with CUDA support).
+In order to use the PTX backend of TornadoVM, you will need a CUDA compatible device (NVIDIA GPUs with CUDA support).

 Driver Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~